bijaymunda181/Linux-prep/linux-questions.md

 Crontab (cron table) is a file/command used to create and manage those scheduled jobs.

 ## 🔥 Question 2: Where are user cron jobs stored in Linux?
+User crontab files are stored in:

+/var/spool/cron/

+(or on some systems)

+/var/spool/cron/crontabs/

+Example for user bijay:

+/var/spool/cron/bijay

+/etc/crontab is the system-wide cron file, not the user crontab.